Adroiti/docs-for-code-review-tools/ESLint/vue/singleline-html-element-content-newline.md

-Pattern: singleline html element content newline
+Pattern: Missing line break for single-line element

 Issue: -

 ## Description

-This rule enforces a line break before and after the contents of a singleline element.
+This rule enforces a line break before and after the contents of a single-line element.

 <eslint-code-block fix :rules="{'vue/singleline-html-element-content-newline': ['error']}">